-Omu Peak in Bucegi Mountains is the highest point in Romania that one can reach by bike.
+Omu Peak in Bucegi Mountains is the highest point in Romania that one can reach by mountain bike.
 The Omu Peak (2505m) is the highest peak in the Bucegi Mountains and the 11th in Romania.

 We suggest a mountain biking trail that crosses the whole „horseshoe” that is the Bucegi Plateau: Sinaia – Dichiu Chalet – Babele Chalet – Omu Chalet – Batrana Mountain Refuge-Strunga Mountain Refuge – Padina Chalet – Bolboci Lake – Sinaia